hanez/checkpw/README.md

 #### Return codes

-chkpwd returns 0 on success, 1 otherwise.
+chk returns 0 on success, 1 otherwise.

 #### Examples

 ##### Interactive mode asking for a username and a password